UEFA Youth League play-offs start Tuesday

 Article summary

-The domestic champions path winners will meet the runners-up from the UEFA Champions League path group stage on 8/9 February.
+The domestic champions path winners face the runners-up from the Champions League path group stage on Tuesday and Wednesday.

 Article top media content